 Some students work on addition and subtraction practice, and others are working on multiplication or triples.
 We all have the same picture, so differentiation is very discreet.

 When they are done, they cut out the pictures and mount them on colored paper, cutting out a round frame.
 They look so pretty!
-We have made some for other life cycles, as well as all the other holidays through the school year!
+We have made some for other life cycles, as well as all for the other holidays throughout the school year!

 Integrate Writing Prompts